 College life isn’t all rosy.
 Sure, daily routines, late-night studying, and socializing can be healthy for you.
 However, all these don’t do much for your creativity.

-For the neurotic note-taker: It might be best to take on classes that are in line with what you’d want to accomplish while in the university.
+For the neurotic note-taker: It might be best to take on classes that align with what you’d want to accomplish while in the university.
 If you’re not a risk-taker, try volunteering in a nearby charity club or explore a new city with a group.
 This way, you get to engage and learn how to do small talks along the way.
-It can be extremely difficult to achieve your objective, and you will be subjected to a lot of failures.
-When such situations arise, remember the old adage,“What doesn’t kill you makes you stronger.”
+It can be extremely difficult to achieve your objective, and you will be subjected to many failures.
+When such situations arise, remember the adage, “What doesn’t kill you makes you stronger.”
 It couldn’t be more accurate.

 The New Year is the perfect time to reflect and do something to improve the quality of your life in college.
-While everyone’s busy and having a good “this-is-the-now” time these holidays, remember to look into the future.
+Remember to look into the future while everyone’s busy and having a good “this-is-the-now” time these holidays.
 Strive to be a better college student.
 Make change happen to you this New Year!